kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

 ### Prepare
 * Downloads image file: <a href="">here</a> (I will update this link).
-* A USB 8GB or more...
+* A USB 8GB or more.
 * A partition (or a new HDD/SSD) which had formatted in NTFS.
-* R-Drive Image to create USB boot.
+* <a href="https://www.drive-image.com/">R-Drive Image</a> to create USB boot.
-  * After the create USB done, go to your Bios

 ### Bios Config
 * Press F2 when computer restart to go to Bios
 * Config like this

   * Tab Advanced:
-  * Intel(R) Virtualization: Disable
+    * Intel(R) Virtualization Technology: Disable

   * Tab Boot:
     * External Device Boot: Enable
     * Select 1st Boot Priority: External Device

 ## Installation (For newbie)
 * If it notify you about bluetooth connection, just press 'SpaceBar'.